I’m very pleased to announce the release of RubyInstaller packages for

 This version of Ruby has been compiled and optimized for mingw-w64 GCC

-Use of another version of DevKit package to compile gems might result in
+Use of older version of DevKit package to compile gems might result in

 compilation issues during gem installation or simply segfaults.